micro-os-plus/micro-os-plus-iii/README.md

 by either copying the relevant files into the target project, or by linking the entire project as a Git submodule.

-However, things can be further automated and the most convenient way is to **add it as a dependency** to the project via **xpm**.
+However, the workflow can be further automated and the most convenient way is to **add it as a dependency** to the project via **xpm**.

 ### Install with xpm/npm